eugenebaraka/Predict-Suicidal-Ideation-on-Reddit/README.md

   - Building a machine or deep learning model to identify tweets with suicidal ideation and/or depression

 ## Impact:
-  - Help withy resource allocation for public health agencies to reduce sucide rate
+  - Help with resource allocation for public health agencies to reduce sucide rate